Updated: Aug 21

 Want to review more information?
 Take a look here:

 The breastfeeding infant’s symptoms are JUST AS IMPORTANT as the mother’s symptoms.
 Most often women are told that if baby is gaining weight that is all that matters.
 But your symptoms as a mother matter too!
 Breastfeeding SHOULD NOT be painful.
 Painful breastfeeding is an indicator that more is going on; it could be issues with latch, a tongue tie, a functional issue, an issue with overactive let down, etc. An oral motor therapist and lactation consultant can help identify the issue and provide tools and strategies to resolve the concerns.

 One of the most important newborn and new caregiver tasks is early feeding.
+As occupational therapists we are skilled in activities of daily living, such as feeding tasks.
 Not only does the task nourish the baby but it also promotes mother-infant bonding, self-regulation skills and early communication skills for the infant.
+Feeding is a very complex task and when difficulties are present a skilled specialist, such as an occupational therapist, should always be consulted.
 Breastfeeding should not be a constant difficult task.
 Many parents have expressed that feeding difficulties have caused them stress, anxiety and feelings of guilt.
 Early intervention is vital to establish, increase, and maintain a mother’s supply.

-An occupational therapist and lactation consultant are able to help problem solve breastfeeding difficulties.
-An occupational therapist, lactation consultant, speech language pathologist, ear, nose and throat doctor or pediatric dentist who specializes in tongue-tie all are able to help address a true tongue tie.
+An occupational therapist and lactation consultant are able to help problem solve lactation/breastfeeding difficulties.
+An occupational therapist, lactation consultant, speech language pathologist, ear, nose and throat doctor or pediatric dentist who specializes in TOTs all are able to help address a tongue tie and lip tie.

 Occupational Therapy Role includes:

 Assessing oral motor patterns, swallow function, feeding function, developmental skills and sensory systems to determine what seems to be causing or contributing to the feeding issues